-The relaxing herbs that help are hops, passion flower and valerian, although valerian is classified as a medicinal herb so you won't find it combined with other nutrients.
+The relaxing herbs that help are hops, passion flower and valerian, although valerian is classified as a medicinal herb so you won’t find it combined with other nutrients.
 Lavender is also relaxing – having a bath with lavender oil at the end of a stressful day is a great way to unwind.
-Magnesium is also important, both in foods (greens, nuts and especially pumpkin seeds), supplements and in the bath as Epsom salts.
+What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… is also important, both in foods (greens, nuts and especially pumpkin seeds), supplements and in the bath as Epsom salts.

 I often recommend people taking two Awake Food Formulas in the morning, before breakfast, and two Chill Food Formulas in the evening, an hour before bed, to help reset the brain’s chemistry towards normality.

 Getting enough good quality sleep is essential.
 Insomnia is actually a pretty good predictor of suicidal thoughts.19 I’ve written about what works for promoting sleep in my report [https://www.patrickholford.com/advice/the-complete-guide-to-a-good-night-s-sleep].